Government re-constitutes Cabinet committees, check the full list

 India

-New Delhi, June 06: The Government of India has reconstitute the Cabinet Committees under the Transaction of Business Rules.
+New Delhi, June 06: The Government of India has reconstituted the Cabinet Committees under the Transaction of Business Rules.

 These include - Appointments Committee of the Cabinet, Cabinet Committee on Accommodation, Cabinet Committee on Economic Affairs, Cabinet Committee on Parliamentary Affairs, Cabinet Committee on Political Affairs, Cabinet Committee on Security, Cabinet Committee on Investment and Growth and Cabinet Committee on Employment and Skill Development.
 The members are as follows:-